Genetically Modified Cotton: Pros, Cons, and Industry Impact

 3.2.
 Disadvantages

-• Reduced insecticide use with genetically modified cotton has allowed secondary pests that aren’t targeted by the GM proteins to fill the void left by lepidopterans.
+• Secondary Pests: Reduced insecticide use has allowed secondary pests (like mirid bugs) that aren’t targeted by the GM proteins to fill the void, sometimes requiring new types of pesticides.

 genetically modified cotton